picadoh/boots/README.md

 ### Introduction

-This project is a simple Spring Boot application that accesses a Cassandra cluster.
-The goal of the project is to demonstrate the integration of Spring Boot and Cassandra in the scope of Docker containers.
+This project is a simple Spring Boot application that accesses a Cassandra cluster.<br/>
+The goal of the project is to demonstrate the integration of Spring Boot and Cassandra<br/>

-The project's base directory will be referred to as $basedir from now on.
+in the scope of Docker containers.

 **Requirements:**

 - Docker

 ### Docker

-It contains a Dockerfile for the application in the root path and a Dockerfile for Cassandra in the cassandra folder that can be found in the root path.
+The application Dockerfile is at the root path.
+It contains the instructions for building<br/>
+the Docker image.
+This example does not use `docker-compose`, containers are glue together<br/>
+using the `--link` flag.

-#### Cassandra Docker image
+#### Application Docker image

 **Building**

-    docker build -t picadoh/cassandra cassandra/.
+    docker build -t boots_app .

 **Running**

-    docker run -d --name cassandra -p 9042:9042 picadoh/cassandra

-Please remove the -d option to run in the foreground.

-#### Spring Boot Docker image

-**Building**

-    docker build -t picadoh/boots

-**Running**

-    docker run --name boots --link cassandra:db -p 8080:8080 picadoh/boots
+    docker run -d --name cassandra -p 9042:9042 cassandra docker run --rm --name boots_app --link cassandra:db -p 8080:8080 boots_app

-Note the links is used to make sure a DB_PORT_9042_TCP_ADDR will be set so it can be read by the Spring Boot application in order to access the Cassandra DB.

 ### Testing
-After starting Cassandra and the Spring Boot application on the corresponding containers you may access the application through _docker_:8080, being _docker_ the Docker IP.

-You may see a blank page, see section below to add data directly by connecting to the Cassandra container.

-### Inserting data directly on Cassandra
+**Inserting data directly on Cassandra**

     docker exec -it cassandra bash
-    cassandra$ ./bin/cqlsh
+    cassandra$ cqlsh
     cqlsh$ USE sampleks;
     cqlsh$ INSERT INTO person (id, name) values ('XYZ123', 'John');
     cqlsh$ INSERT INTO person (id, name) values ('ZYX567', 'Anna');

+Access http://localhost:8080 to see the data just inserted into the database.<br/>
+If using `docker-machine` use the Docker Machine IP instead of localhost.

 ### Troubleshooting

 > Cannot connect to the Docker daemon.
 Is the docker daemon running on this host?

-If you are experiencing this error, you might have forgotten to load docker's environement variables in the current terminal session.
-You might do so with the following command:
+If you are experiencing this error using `docker-machine`, you might have forgotten<br/>
+to load docker's environment variables in the current terminal session.
+You might do<br/>
+so with the following command:

     eval $(docker-machine env)